Jim Jordan: Ohio State wrestling assistant coach during team's abuse scandal

-Jordan has refused to cooperate with investigations into Strauss.
-He described his accusers as "pawns in a political plot" and said he did not even hear any locker room talk about Strauss or sexual abuse at OSU.
-In response to Jordan's denials, DiSabato said, "I considered Jim Jordan a friend.
-But at the end of the day, he is absolutely lying if he says he doesn't know what was going on."

-On July 13, 2018, the editorial board of the Cleveland Plain Dealer wrote, "Jim Jordan must acknowledge what he knew".

-In May 2019, DiSabato filed a Title IX lawsuit against OSU.
-In one count of the court papers, DiSabato alleged that a second cousin of Jordan's attempted to "intimidate and retaliate" against DiSabato.
-In 2019, DiSabato shared text messages with NBC News, corroborated by another former wrestler, indicating that Jordan, Russ Hellickson, and high school wrestling coach Jeff Jordan (Jim Jordan's younger brother) conspired to engage in witness tampering and intimidation when they called Coleman and Coleman's parents to pressure Coleman to recant his accusation that Jordan was aware of the abuse.

-In November 2019, a retired wrestling referee filed a lawsuit alleging that he had warned Jordan and Hellickson about Strauss's misconduct but they had dismissed his warning.
-Jordan said that the referee was "another person making a false statement".

-In February 2020, Adam DiSabato, the brother of Mike DiSabato, testified before the Ohio House Civil Justice Committee that Jordan called him "crying, groveling... begging me to go against my brother" and described Jordan as a "coward".
+Jordan was an assistant coach with Ohio State University's wrestling program from 1987 to 1995.

+Richard Strauss was the wrestling team physician during Jordan's tenure.
+Strauss died by suicide in 2005.
+In April 2018, Ohio State University began an independent investigation into allegations of sexual misconduct by Strauss.
+The report concluded that Strauss had committed sexual abuse against 177 student-patients.
+The majority of abuse (143 victims) was categorized as genital fondling associated with medically unnecessary genital or rectal examinations.
+Of the 177, 153 were student-athletes, of which a plurality (48) were members of the men's wrestling team.

+Several involved persons have stated that Jordan surely knew of Strauss's criminal misconduct but did not report it.
+Other wrestlers and Head Coach Russ Hellickson said he may not have known about the abuse.
+A spokesperson for Jordan denied the allegation, saying that Jordan "never saw or heard of any abuse, and if he had, he would have dealt with it".
+No wrestlers have accused Jordan himself of sexual misconduct, but four former wrestlers named him as a defendant in a lawsuit against the university.
+Jordan has denied any wrongdoing and has described his accusers as "pawns in a political plot".

 Ohio General Assembly

-Jordan was elected to the Ohio House of Representatives in November 1994 and represented the 85th Ohio House district for three terms.
+Jordan was elected to the Ohio House of Representatives in 1994 and represented the 85th Ohio House district for three terms.

 In 2000, Jordan was elected to the Ohio Senate over independent candidate Jack Kaffenberger with 88% of the vote.
 In 2004, Jordan defeated Kaffenberger again, with 79% of the vote.

 U.S. House of Representatives

 Elections

-Jordan represents Ohio's 4th congressional district, which stretches from Lake Erie to just below Urbana in north-central and western Ohio and includes Lima, Marion, Tiffin, Norwalk, and Elyria.
-He won the Republican primary for the 4th district in 2006 after 26-year incumbent Mike Oxley announced his retirement.
+Jordan represents Ohio's 4th congressional district, a primarily urban district, which includes Lima, Mansfield, Marysville, and Marion, and parts of Columbus.

+Jordan first ran for Congress in 2006, where he won the Republican primary for the 4th district after 26-year incumbent Mike Oxley announced his retirement.
 Jordan defeated Democratic nominee Rick Siferd in the general election with 60% of the vote.

 Jordan was reelected in 2008, defeating Democratic nominee Mike Carroll with 65% of the vote.
 In 2010, he was again reelected, defeating Democrat Doug Litt and Libertarian Donald Kissick with 71% of the vote.
-Jordan was reelected in 2012, 2014, 2016, 2018, 2020, and 2022.
+Jordan was reelected in 2012, 2014, 2016, 2018, 2020, 2022, and 2024.